Context isn't intent.

 The work pushes back.

-The work reveals what the plan missed — before it becomes a quiet choice in code.
+The agent surfaces a real tension before it becomes a quiet choice in code.

 02